canteen-man/MobileNet-SSD-Focal-loss/README.md

 A pre training model is provided here，the voc 07 +12  _iter_20000 caffemodel.

+If you want to use openblas, you can git clone https://github.com/xianyi/OpenBLAS.git

+cd OpenBLAS

+make -j7

+make install

 Of course, you need to change some files，such as Makefile.config。